Key Survey Information

 4. Data Collection and Processing

 - Data collection: BRDIS uses multimode data collection by paper booklet or Web reporting instruments.
-Respondents report both by mail (20%) and on the web (80%) about equally.
+Respondents report both by mail (20%) and on the Web (80%).

 - Data processing: All data submitted by respondent companies are reviewed to ensure that data fields are complete and that data are internally consistent.
 Given the size and complexity of the BRDIS, many survey responses include errors that require correction or unusual patterns that require validation.
 Several hundred automated edit checks are applied to improve the efficiency of analyst data review and correction.
 Approximately two-thirds of these edit checks are designed to catch arithmetic errors and logically inconsistent responses (balance edits).
 The remaining edit checks are designed to flag outliers for further analyst review (analytical edits).
 During editing, if additional information or data corrections are needed, respondents are contacted and are asked to provide additional information or to correct data.
 If additional information or corrected data cannot be obtained from respondents, data are imputed.

-- Estimation techniques: The general methodology used to produce estimates from the BRDIS involves sums of weighted data (reported or imputed), in which the weights are the product of the sampling weight and the nonresponse adjustment factor.
-However, there are some exceptions, which are described in detail in the annual detailed statistical tables reports.
+- Estimation techniques: The general methodology used to produce estimates from BRDIS involves sums of weighted data (reported or imputed), in which the weights are the product of the sampling weight and the nonresponse adjustment factor.
+However, there are some exceptions, which are described in detail in the annual reports containing detailed statistical tables.

 5. Survey Quality Measures